Menna-Islam/Time-Healer/README.md

 ## Receptionist page

-that class represents receptionist page with all the functionalities required , found in  found in <a href=" https://github.com/Menna-Islam/Time-Healer/blob/main/src/com/clinic/ReceptionistPanel.java">ReceptionistPanel.java</a>

-in doctor page
+that class represents receptionist page with all the functionalities required , found in  found in <a href="https://github.com/Menna-Islam/Time-Healer/blob/main/src/ReceptionistPanel.java">ReceptionistPanel.java</a> file. in doctor page

 ![My_Image](receptionist_panel.jpg)